Audubon's OrioleIcterus graduacauda

 - Cool Facts

-- The Audubon's Oriole is the only black-hooded New World oriole (with an entirely black head and breast but not back).
-Indeed, it was formerly known as the Black-headed Oriole, but this name was changed in 1983 to Audubon's Oriole to avoid confusion with an Old World group of species in the genus Oriolus, the true orioles.
+- The Audubon's Oriole is the only New World oriole with a black hood (an entirely black head and breast but not back).
+It was formerly known as the Black-headed Oriole, but this name was changed in 1983 to Audubon's Oriole to avoid confusion with some Old World orioles (an unrelated group of species in the family Oriolidae.

-- The Audubon's Oriole is a favored host of the nest-parasitic Bronzed Cowbird.
-In Texas, more than half of all oriole nests have cowbird eggs in them.
+- The Audubon's Oriole is a favored host of the Bronzed Cowbird, which lays its eggs in other birds’ nests.
+In Texas, more than half of all Audubon’s Oriole nests have cowbird eggs in them.